-Many of the current project in the lab are focused on the perception and understanding of social interactions viewed from a 3rd-person perspective.
+Many of the current projects in the lab are focused on the perception and understanding of social interactions viewed from a 3rd-person perspective.

 Kami supervises undergraduate and Masters students on projects that encompass a broad range of topics in social perception and social neuroscience.

-She is currently supervising four PhD students: Ioana Mihai, Rachel Newey, Laura Jastzrab and Rin Voigt-Hill.
+She is currently supervising five PhD students: Ioana Mihai, Rachel Newey, Laura Jastzrab, Rin Voigt-Hill, and Lois Pierce-Jones.